Base11Studios/base11site/_drafts/2018-04-19-paranoid-and-protected.md

 Put a password lock on your phone
 </li>
 <li>
-Try an app scanning program like Malware Bytes / Norton / etc, which scans websites you try to visit or apps you download from Google Play.
+Try an app scanning program like Malwarebytes / Norton / etc, which scans websites you try to visit or apps you download from Google Play.
 Android is known to be looser with app approvals and infected apps slip into the store more than iOS.
 </li>
 </ul>
 </li>